20 states sue FEMA for canceling grant program that guards against natural disasters

-The lawsuit contends President Donald Trump's administration acted illegally when it announced in April that it was ending the Building Resilient Infrastructure and Communities program.
-FEMA canceled some projects already in the works and refused to approve new ones despite funding from Congress.
+The lawsuit contends President Donald Trump’s administration acted illegally when it announced in April that it was ending the Building Resilient Infrastructure and Communities program.
+FEMA canceled some projects already in the works and refused to approve new ones despite funding from Congress, according to the Associated Press.

 “In the wake of devastating flooding in Texas and other states, it’s clear just how critical federal resources are in helping states prepare for and respond to natural disasters,” said Attorney General Andrea Joy Campbell of Massachusetts, where the federal lawsuit was filed.
 “By abruptly and unlawfully shutting down the BRIC program, this administration is abandoning states and local communities that rely on federal funding to protect their residents and, in the event of disaster, save lives.”